harness/developer-hub/tutorials/internal-developer-portal/service-onboarding-pipeline.md

 ### Create a software template definition in IDP

 Now that our pipeline is ready to execute when a project name and a GitHub repository name are provided, let's create the UI counterpart of it in IDP.
 This is powered by the [Backstage Software Template](https://backstage.io/docs/features/software-templates/writing-templates).
 Create a `template.yaml` file anywhere in your Git repository.
 Usually, that would be the same place as your skeleton hello world code.
+We use the [react-jsonschema-form playground](https://rjsf-team.github.io/react-jsonschema-form/) to build the template.

 <Tabs>
 <TabItem value="GitHub">